 Dog-friendly: Yes, but must be kept on a leash

-Features: The Tablelands is one of the few places in the world where you can walk along the Earth’s upper mantle.
-Exposed around 500 million years ago, the brownish-orange terrain is a rare glimpse into the Earth’s inner core and seems somewhat like walking on Mars.
-This easy Gros Morne hike takes you through a barren landscape that stands out against the lush greenery of Newfoundland’s west coast.
-As you walk along, check out interpretive panels to gain insights into the geological history, flora and fauna, and wildlife in the area.
+Features: The Tablelands is one of the few places in the world where you can walk on the Earth’s upper mantle.
+Exposed roughly 500 million years ago, the rusty brown and orange terrain offers a rare glimpse into the planet’s interior — almost like walking on Mars.
+This easy hike in Gros Morne National Park leads through a barren-looking landscape that contrasts with the lush greenery of Newfoundland’s west coast.
+Along the way, interpretive panels share insights into the area’s unique geology, as well as the plants, wildlife, and natural history that shape this remarkable place.

 Did you know?
-Since 1987, The Tablelands has been recognized as a UNESCO World Heritage Site as one of the best records of plate tectonics on Earth.
+Since 1987, The Tablelands has been recognized as a UNESCO World Heritage Site, one of the world’s best places to see evidence of plate tectonics in action.
 According to Parks Canada, “When two continents collided 460 million years ago, the Tablelands and associated seafloor rocks were pushed onto continental crust as the Appalachian Mountains started to form.”
 How cool is that?

 • Save